-Before the previous Federal Election, the Tories claimed they had a “surplus” I read over the Annual Financial Report of the Government of Canada Fiscal Year 2014–2015 is the statement of the National Debt and saw that one of the ways a surplus was possible in the fiscal year 2014-15 was by ministries delaying spending, which made me wonder if it would be possible to do the same thing with our own personal finances?
+Before the previous Federal Election, the Tories claimed they had a “surplus” I read over the Annual Financial Report of the Government of Canada Fiscal Year 2014–2015 is the statement of the National Debt and saw that one of the ways a surplus was possible in the fiscal year 2014-15 was by ministries delaying spending, which made me wonder if it would be possible to do the same thing with our finances?

 If we take a young family, with a Home Line of Credit that holds the debt on their house (as opposed to a regular mortgage).
-This young family goes to a financial planner, who tells them they needed to cut down on their spending and get to a point where what they spend is less than what they earn (similar to the concept of this government’s surplus).
+This young family goes to a financial planner, who tells them they need to cut down on their spending and get to a point where what they spend is less than what they earn (similar to the concept of this government’s surplus).

 The family is lucky in that their Home Line of Credit’s minimum payment is the Interest Charge for that Month (and luckily their Line of Credit interest rate is nice and low).
 The young family does have a lot of expenses, with small children, car payments and a large amount of discretionary spending (and the debt that accrued because of that spending).
 The family decides the best way to reach the zen of spending less than they earn is by not paying down their largest debt (their house) so that they can pay for all of their other spendings (cars, vacations, nice clothes, cable, etc.,).